tgwaAo/detect-arrow/README.md

 # distance_measurement_camera
 Measure distance to an arrow with your camera.

 THIS PROJECT IS JUST A PROTOTYPE AND FAR FROM COMPLETE.
-PLEASE BE CAREFUL WHEN YOU USE IT IN YOUR PROJECTS.
+THERE IS NO WARANTY FOR A FUNCTION WITHOUT FAILURES.

-This project was inspired by https://www.pyimagesearch.com/2015/01/19/find-distance-camera-objectmarker-using-python-opencv/.
+The project allows the user to detect the given arrow.
+This arrow can be printed and sticked on a wall.
+In this prototype, the arrow gets detected via its contours and data like the position in the image, the distance to the camera and pointing direction can be used.

-I thought it would be funny to have an option to measure distance with a camera, because normally you can only track an angle of what you see, but with this global measurement your robot might get an idea where it could be and in which direction it should drive.
+The distance is measured as described in https://www.pyimagesearch.com/2015/01/19/find-distance-camera-objectmarker-using-python-opencv/.

 Files: